Checkroth/donut-box/README.md

 2. Re-implement the shader in Godot
 3. Re-implement your sprinkles so that there's a real instance of every permutation (material x shape) and use that as the group for your geometry node, without using shaders at all.

 This guide is going to explore option 3, mainly because it's the only approach I was able to actually implement.
+Steps are as follows:

 1. "Duplicate objects" for all of your sprinkle shapes and move them so you can see them separately.
 Do this for every color variation in your shader.
 2. For each cluster of sprinkles, create a new *material* and assign it the color, roughness, metallic, etc. settings your shader would apply.